Rohithocean/Sea_Level_Data_Analysis/README.md

 Information about the Ferret email users group, and archives of past discussions from the group (which should be searched prior to sending a question to the email users group) can be found at https://ferret.pmel.noaa.gov/Ferret/email-users-group/

 ### Jupyter/iPython notebook
-The latest ferretmagic module from Patrick Brockmann for using PyFerret with the iPython notebook can be obtained using pip install ferretmagic, or see https://pypi.org/project/ferretmagic/.
+The latest ferretmagic module from Patrick Brockmann for using PyFerret with the iPython notebook can be obtained using `pip install ferretmagic`, or see https://pypi.org/project/ferretmagic/.
 Note that this only installs the ferretmagic module for PyFerret; it does not install PyFerret.

 ## Anaconda Installation - Linux, OS X, and Windows 10/bash